bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/thrusters.md

 # Brushless Thrusters

-Brushless thrusters are a good choice for propulsion as they do not have brushes that must be protected and wear out.
+Brushless thrusters are a good choice for propulsion as they do not have brushes that must be protected or wear out.

 ## Recommended Brushless Thrusters